ITfoxtec/FoxIDs/docs/deployment.md

 ### Add sample configuration to a track

 It is possible to run the sample applications after they are configured in a FoxIDs track.
 The sample configuration can be added with the [sample seed tool](samples.md#configure-samples-in-foxids-track).

+## Customize domains

+The FoxIDs and FoxIDs Control domain can be customized.
+//TODO – how to customize domains